jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 test example.
 We'll write a simple happy-path test for Python's builtin ``list.reverse`` function.
 As we go through I'll assume that:

-* We all want all test code that passes linking with ``flake8``.
-PEP008 is beneficial to our way of working.
+* We want test code that passes linking with ``flake8`` because PEP008 is beneficial to our way of working.

-* PEP020 is also something we work towards.
-I will use some of it's "mantras" when I justify some of the suggestions in this guide.
+* PEP020 is also something we work towards - I will use some of it's "mantras" when I justify some of the suggestions in this guide.

 * Simplicity trumps performance.
 We want a test suite that is easy to maintain